How to Install Exalate for Zendesk on Docker

 Issues while running the Exalate server for Zendesk

-Logs will be generated under the directory: /opt/zendesknode/data/logs.
+Logs are generated under the directory: /opt/zendesknode/data/logs.

 Refer to these logs to get more information about possible issues and communicate with our support if you need any assistance.